Automated accessibility testing

 Step 5

-Now, let's go through an example of each automated accessibility issue discovered and fix the relevant styles and markup.
+Now, go through an example of each automated accessibility issue discovered and fix the relevant styles and markup.

 Issue 1: ARIA roles